Spectral shadows of a single GaAs quantum dot: QD charge state characterization

-where $E_{X}(0)$ is the exciton transition energy in the absence of an externally applied electric field, $p_z$ is the accessible part of the permanent dipole moment arising from the intrinsic spatial separation of electron and hole in the unisotropic QD, and $\beta$ the polarizability of the electron-hole pair.
-A fit to the measured exciton ground state transition energy versus $V_G$ yields $p = 9.1(0)\,\text{meV} \cdot (380\,\text{nm} /\text{V})$ and $\beta = -2.7(1)\,\text{meV} \cdot (380\,\text{nm}/\text{V})^2$.
-For the trion states, the additional carrier in the QD partially screens the electric field.
-This screening is negligible in the case of $X^+$ since the holes are significantly stronger localized than the electrons.
-In fact, the measured dipole moment $p_z$ is identical for $X$ and $X^+$ within the error bars.
-In contrast, $p_z$ decreases for $X^-$ and $X^{2-}$ significantly by 26\,\%\ and 54\,\% , respectively, while the respective $\beta$ decreases by 13\,\% and increases by 57\,\%.
-For $X^+$, $\beta$ decreases by 63\,\%.
-We want to point out that these changes of $\beta$ strongly depend on the QD morphology and charge occupation, making theoretical predictions difficult.
+where $E_{X}(0)$ is the exciton transition energy in the absence of an externally applied electric field, $p_z$ is the accessible part of the permanent dipole moment arising from the intrinsic spatial separation of the electron and hole in the anisotropic QD, and $\beta$ is the polarizability of the electron-hole pair.
+A fit to the measured exciton ground state transition energy versus $V_G$ yields $p_z = \qty{9.1(0)}{\milli\eV} \cdot (\qty{380}{\nm\per\V})$ and $\beta = \qty{-2.7(1)}{\milli\eV} \cdot (\qty{380}{\nm\per\V})^2$.
+For the charged exciton states, the additional carrier in the QD partially screens the electric field.
+This screening is negligible in the case of $X^+$ since the holes are significantly more localized than the electrons.
+In fact, the measured dipole moment $p_z$ is identical for $X$ and $X^+$ within the measurement uncertainty.
+In contrast, $p_z$ decreases significantly for $X^-$ and $X^{2-}$ by \SI{26}{\percent} and \SI{54}{\percent}, respectively, while the respective polarizability $\beta$ decreases by \SI{13}{\percent} and increases by \SI{57}{\percent}.
+For $X^+$, $\beta$ decreases by \SI{63}{\percent}.
+We want to point out that these changes in $\beta$ strongly depend on the QD morphology and charge occupation, making general theoretical predictions difficult.